Bjartur-I-Dali-Udbo/modernF1/README.md

   - [x] Percentage lead.
   - [x] Z-Test means.
   - [x] Z-Test medians
+  - [ ] Adapt to consider specific chassis designs.
-  - [ ] Revision of  sample data, to address the potentially negative impact on Z-Tests, by new team entries that underperform.
+  - [ ] Revision of sample data, to address the potentially negative impact on Z-Tests of new team entries that underperform.
 - [ ] Driver statistics for specific conditions (In writing).
 - [ ] Most successful Lap-1 drivers since 1996 (Conceptualisation phase).